opencontainers/runc/config.md

 ## Extensibility
 Implementations that are reading/processing this configuration file MUST NOT generate an error if they encounter an unknown property.
 Instead they MUST ignore unknown properties.

+## Valid values

+Implementations that are reading/processing this configuration file MUST generate an error when invalid or unsupported values are encountered.
+Unless support for a valid value is explicitly required, runtimes MAY choose which subset of the valid values it will support.

 ## Configuration Schema Example